MicrosoftDocs/azure-media-services/media-services/previous/hybrid-design-drm-sybsystem.md

 The DRM support includes DRM encryption (dynamic encryption) and license delivery, with Azure Media Player supporting all 3 DRMs as a browser player SDK.

-For a detailed treatment of DRM/CENC subsystem design and implementation, please see the document titled [CENC with Multi-DRM and Access Control](media-services-cenc-with-multidrm-access-control.md).

 Although we offer complete support for three DRM systems, sometimes customers need to use various parts of their own infrastructure/subsystems in addition to Azure Media Services to build a hybrid DRM subsystem.

 Below are some common questions asked by customers: